NBility-Model/NBility-business-capabilities-Archi/README.md

-# NBility-business-capabilities-Archi-Dutch
+# NBility-business-capabilities-Archi

-This repo contains NBility-business-capabilities model version 2.1 in Dutch and Archi format.
+This repo contains NBility-business-capabilities model version 2.2 in Archi format.
 The model is built using Archi.

 # View
-The model can be viewed [here without the need to install Archi](https://nbility-model.github.io/NBility-business-capabilities-Archi/).
+The model can be viewed [online](https://nbility-model.github.io/NBility-business-capabilities-Archi/).

 # Edit
 To contribute to the LF Energy Archimate models you need [Archi](https://www.archimatetool.com/).